-• "General Network Requirements and Configurations" on page 22
+- "General Network Requirements and Configurations" on page 24 - "SplitSite Network Requirements" on page 27

 Note: The Networks page displays only networks that have physical connectivity on both physical machines.
 If a network that you expect to see does not appear, check that both network connections are cabled correctly and that their LINK is active.